yard

 Heat and cold timing matter as much as light for sun perennials.
 Spring and fall planting give roots time to settle before temperature extremes hit.
 Summer planting in zones 8–11 works only with tight watering and mulch.

-In colder areas like zone 4 or zone 5, spring planting lets plants such as peony clumps and garden phlox build roots before winter freeze.
+In colder areas like zone 4 or zone 5, spring planting lets plants such as peony clumps build roots before winter freeze.
+Garden phlox benefits from the same head start.
 Fall planting there is better for tough types like black eyed susan that shrug off cold.

 First‑year plants often look smaller and bloom lighter than the tag promises.
 They spend most of that early energy building roots.
 Year two is usually when full sun perennials really show what they can do.